ailinp/alienita/languages.md

-Croatian:
-I went to Croatia for my birthday adventure 2016.
-There, I donated 2 objects to the museum of broken relationships.
-There, I said goodbye to the past.

-Hrvatski

 Hindi:
 I used to do pattern drawing on my leg with Indian tattoo ink.
 What I did was just having fun, but what they do in India is an indescribable art!